Gauge dependence of scalar-induced gravitational waves from isocurvature perturbations: Analytical results: Gauge-independent energy density of SIGWs in isocurvature perturbations

 Under the Gaussian isocurvature assumption, the observable energy density is given by Eq.~\eqref{eq:OmegaGW-dsg2}, with the kernel determined by the Green-function solution in Eq.~\eqref{eq:kernel-rad2} and its decomposition in Eq.~\eqref{ICS}.
 The late-time average is defined in Eq.~\eqref{eq:Ibar2}.
 As discussed in Sec.~\ref{sec3}, the raw kernels display markedly different time behaviors across gauges before projection: growth in CO/TT/UC/UD gauges, mild drift in TM, near-convergent in UE, and convergent in Long./Nm/Nb.
 After applying the radiative projection, however, all nine gauges yield the same spectrum as the longitudinal benchmark.
 Notably, the Nm gauge is already aligned even before projection, while UE and Nb are nearly so.

 In practice, we compute $I_{c,\infty}(d,s)$ and $I_{s,\infty}(d,s)$ from Eq.~\eqref{ICS}, retain only the terms multiplying $\sin x$ and $\cos x$, and then use

 in Eq.~\eqref{eq:OmegaGW-dsg2}.
 This procedure removes gauge-dependent, non-radiative contributions and isolates the unique free-wave content that determines the observable $\Omega_{\rm GW}$.
 The comparison between the full-source (gauge-dependent) and radiative-only (gauge-independent) spectra is shown in Figs.~\ref{fig:gauge_dep_vs_indep01} and \ref{fig:gauge_dep_vs_indep02}.
 With this radiative projection, all nine gauges reproduce the longitudinal benchmark; the resulting agreement is shown in Fig.~\ref{fig:gauge_dep_vs_indep02}.
+The nine gauges used in our analysis and their late-time behavior of the SIGW energy density are summarized in Table \ref{tab:gauge_summary}, which provides a compact comparison of the gauge classifications discussed above.
 For the Dirac–delta isocurvature peak used in our illustrations, the spectrum exhibits the familiar IR rise $\propto k^{2}\ln^{2}k$, a peak near $2c_{s}k_{p}$, and a sharp cutoff at $2k_{p}$.
 Within RD, the radiative kernels decay as $x^{-1}$ and the induced secondary gravitational waves behave as radiation, yielding a finite, gauge–independent $\Omega_{\rm GW}(k)$.